 On February 8, 2023, the Board adopted an executive severance plan (the "Severance Plan") which became effective upon the completion of the Business Combination.
 Under the Severance Plan, qualifying employees who satisfy conditions set forth in the plan (other than Ms. Holmgren) will be entitled to receive 12 months' base salary, in the case of a Qualifying Termination, or 18 months' base salary, in the case of a Corporate Transaction Termination (in each case, as defined in the Severance Plan).
-Ms. Holmgren will be entitled to receive 18 months' base salary or 24 months' base salary in the case of a Qualifying Termination or a Corporate Transaction Termination, respectively.
+Ms. Holmgren will be entitled to receive 18 months' base salary or 24 months' base salary in the case of a Qualifying Termination, respectively.
 Employees having a seniority level of vice president or higher who are designated in writing by the compensation committee of the Board, and who also meet certain other specified criteria will be eligible to participate in the Severance Plan.
-The Severance Plan is attached as Exhibit 10.35 to the registration statement of which this prospectus forms a part.
+The Severance Plan is attached as Exhibit 10.35 to this annual report.